pywr/pywr/docs/install/from_source.md

     - [Jupyter](https://jupyter.org/)
     - [Matplotlib](http://matplotlib.org/)

-## Solver options
+Activate your virtual environment first:

+    source myvenv/bin/activate

-When installing Pywr you must specify which solvers to build.
-This is done by passing `--with-<solver>` as an argument to the `setup.py` file in the root folder of the project.
-For example, the following command will build and install Pywr with both the GLPK and lpsolve solvers:
+We recommend using [uv](https://docs.astral.sh/uv/) for package management, as it is the easiest way to install the dependencies.
+The following command will build and install Pywr with only the GLPK solver:

-    python setup.py install --with-glpk --with-lpsolve

-To install Pywr in-place in developer mode, use the develop command instead of install.
-This is only useful if you plan to modify the Pywr source code and is not required for general use.

-    python setup.py develop --with-glpk --with-lpsolve
+    PYWR_BUILD_LPSOLVE=false uv pip install -e .

+If you prefer using `pip` you can simply run:

+    pip install -e .

+The dependencies are taken from the `pyproject.toml` file in the root folder of the repository.

+!!! note "MacOS ARM"

+    If you have a mac with an ARM processor, there is no compiled version for the `tables` wheel. `pip` will attempt to install it from source which will likely fail.
+Install `hdf5` with brew first and then install the wheel from PyPI:

+        brew install hdf5
+        pip install tables

 ## Compile on Ubuntu
+### Install the compiler
+To install the GCC compiler, run the following command in the terminal:

+    sudo apt install build-essential

+### Download the solvers
 The following commands install the GLPK and lpsolve libraries:

     sudo apt-get install libgmp3-dev libglpk-dev glpk